cstahoviak/leetcode-dsa/README.md

 # leetcode-dsa
 Repository for working through Leetcode's Data Structures &amp; Algorithms course.
+See [docs/README.md](/docs/README.md) for a comprehensive overview of all topics covered by this course.

 ## What does this course contain?
 The course is split up into 13 chapters.
-The bulk of the content is within chapters 2-11, each of which focuses on a data structure or algorithm:
+The bulk of the content is within chapters 2-11, each of which focuses on a specific data structure or algorithm:

 - Arrays and strings
 - Hashmaps and sets